Abdul-Hannan-21/codespaces-blank/README.md

 ## Challenges and Solutions

 Encountered API rate limits or unexpected bugs?
-Check out our **Challenges and Solutions** section in the documentation for insights into our journey.
+Feel free to visit the GitHub repository and explore the Issues section for insights into our journey.
+If you have questions or suggestions, don't hesitate to open a new issue or join the discussion!

 Enjoy your Daily Meme Dosage!

-*Laugh on *
+*Laugh on
+The Daily Meme Dosage Team
+*